Prosecutor to jurors: 'You will hear a crime scene scream of what happened to Timothy Coggins'

 At a probable cause hearing in November, Jared Coleman, a special agent with the Georgia Bureau of Investigation, said a witness claimed Gebhardt told him he threw the knife used to kill Coggins in a well on his property.
 Investigators had not excavated the well because it would compromise the integrity of Gebhardt's home, Coleman said at the hearing.

-Gebhardt's family members took two CNN reporters out to the well after the hearing.
-It sat behind Gebhardt's one-story home with sky-blue siding, housed in a shed between a woodpile and an empty hot tub.
+Gebhardt's family members took two CNN reporters to the well after the hearing.
+It sat directly behind Gebhardt's one-story home with sky-blue siding.
+The well was housed in a shed between a woodpile and an empty hot tub.
 A small donkey stood in a pen nearby.
 The shed's doors were bound with a small chain.

-Johnston said investigators have dug up the well since Coleman testified in November, and they found a knife, he said.
+Johnston said investigators have dug up the well since Coleman testified in November, and they found a knife, which he expects to presented as evidence, he said.

 He described it as a "tiny piece of Japanese steak knife," but he said Gebhardt had been filling the well with trash, "20 years worth."